 '''

 as.profileCGH(object,...)

-S3 method for class 'data.frame':
+S3 method for class 'data.frame'

+as.profileCGH(object, infaction=c("value","empty"),

-as.profileCGH(object, infaction=c("value","empty"), value=20, ...)
+value=20, keepSmoothing=FALSE, ...)

 '''

 object A data.frame to be convert into profileCGH. infaction If "value" then the LogRatio with infinite values (-Inf, Inf) are replace by + or - value according to the sign.
-If "empty" then NAs are put instead. value replace Inf by value if infaction is "value". •••
+If "empty" then NAs are put instead. value replace Inf by value if infaction is "value". keepSmoothing if TRUE the smoothing value in object is kept